joshua-lossner/coherenceism.info/README.md

 ## 🎧 Audio Narration System

-The audio narration feature allows Byte to read journal entries and book chapters aloud using ElevenLabs' advanced text-to-speech technology.
+The audio narration feature allows Ivy to read journal entries and book chapters aloud using ElevenLabs' advanced text-to-speech technology.

 ### How It Works
 - **Intelligent Chunking**: Long content is automatically split into ~950 character chunks at natural boundaries